Engaging Communities Through Walking Art

 What was your favourite thing?

-The unpredictable weather, my camera was wet :’(
+The unpredictable weather, my camera was wet :’(What did you learn?

 That I can feel, see, hear, touch, smell and even taste art.